 From the parking lot off NH113, you can choose to proceed either clockwise (the Caribou Trail and then the Mud Brook Trail) or counterclockwise (the Mud Brook Trail then the Caribou Trail).

 Most days, I prefer counter clockwise.
 The Mud Brook Trail parallels its namesake for a ways, making for a pleasant, forested walk.
 Overall, though, I think the Caribou Trail is prettier.
 As a result, it’s nice to do this section on fresh legs.
-The first two miles of the ascent are gradual, before climbing steeply for a mile to a rocky ledge with views back down Evans Notch to the south and to the east.
+The first two miles of the ascent are gradual, before climbing steeply for a mile to a rocky ledge with views down Evans Notch.
 From there, it’s just another 0.4 miles to the ledgy summit, offering many places to spread out for lunch and enjoy the view.

 Continuing counterclockwise from the summit, the Mud Brook Trail trail descends in steep bursts and interrupted by small level stretches, before reaching a junction with the Caribou Trail.
 There used to be a shelter here, but now this is a wilderness area and the shelter has been removed.